 - Cameron Smith won the Wally Lewis Medal for man of the series a record three times (2007, 2011, 2013).

-- Wally Lewis (8) holds the record for most Man of the Match awards.
-He is followed by Cameron Smith and Jonathan Thurston who have both won five Man of the Match awards.
+- Wally Lewis holds the record for most Man of the Match awards, with eight.
+He is followed by Cameron Smith, who has been named MOTM six times.

 Popular betting markets on State of Origin

 State of Origin can often be the hardest bet of the year for some punters.
 Do you bet with your heart or your mind?
 The heart could scream one thing, but logic dictates the complete opposite.

-Some of the most popular bets available on State of Origin.
+Below are some of the most popular bets available on State of Origin.
 Tap the tabs to find out more.

-Head to Head: This is a simple bet on who will win the game outright.
+- This is a simple bet on who will win the game outright.
 Usually head-to-head odds on the State of Origin are pretty even, but some bookies offer inflated prices in a bid to balance the money on lopsided markets.

-Line: A line bet on the Origin doesn’t usually offer too much of a start because matches are traditionally pretty close affairs.
-This doesn’t mean the possibility of a large line bet coming good isn’t off the cards as shown by Queensland’s 46 point winning margin in Game III, 2015.
-Sportsbet have a feature where you can choose your own line.
+- Origin handicaps, or line bets, do not offer too much of a start either way because matches are traditionally close affairs.
+This doesn’t mean the possibility of a large line bet coming good isn’t off the cards, as shown by Queensland’s 46-point winning margin in Game III, 2015.
+Sportsbet has a feature where you can choose your own line.